artsy/artsy.github.io/_posts/2015-08-15-Cocoa-Architecture:-Router-Pattern.markdown

   }
 ```

 Yep, that's pre-ARC, pre-Dictionary Literals, memory-managed code.
-We took this pattern and rolled with it for the next 4 years, this article is about where we took it.
+We took this pattern and rolled with it for the next 4 years, this article is about where we taken it.

 <!-- more -->